The Star suspends VIP rebate programmes as licence review continues

 In a statement, The Star confirmed that the suspension will be in place until further notice and that it would work with regulators to address issues that have arisen from the review.

-The business added that due to the impact of Covid-19 on certain operations, the suspension of rebate programs was not expected to have a “material impact” on its full year 2022 results.
+The business added that due to the impact of Covid-19 on certain operations, the suspension of rebate programmes was not expected to have a “material impact” on its full-year 2022 results.